When to send an invoice

 This is usually the standard for both products and services.
 In the case of a product, the invoice would be issued after delivery.
 For services, it would happen once the service has been provided.

 An invoice is essentially a bill made by a seller.
 It lists the products or services that the seller is providing and their associated costs.
-We break this down further here.
+Find out what is an invoice in our detailed overview.

 An invoice can be seen as the first step in processing a payment.